eastoncalhoun/budget/README.md

 A lightweight C++ web application for tracking personal income and expenses with real-time budget calculations.
 Features

-Track income sources and expenses with optional URLs Automatic profit/loss calculations with color coding Server-side HTML rendering with Inja templates
+Immediate access to expenses pay page's with URLs inputted Automatic profit/loss calculations with color coding Server-side HTML rendering with Inja templates
 SQLite database for persistent storage